CCA Administrator Exam (CCA131)

 Evaluation, Score Reporting, and Certificate

-Your exam is graded immediately upon submission and you are e-mailed a score report the same day as your exam.
+Your exam is graded immediately upon submission and you are e-mailed a score report within three days of your exam.
 Your score report displays the problem number for each problem you attempted and a grade on that problem.
 If you fail a problem, the score report includes the criteria you failed (e.g., “Records contain incorrect data” or “Incorrect file format”).
 We do not report more information in order to protect the exam content.
 Read more about reviewing exam content on the FAQ.

 Audience and Prerequisites